sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1800 - jsonlogic.md

 JsonLogic is a library for processing rules written in JSON.
 A JsonLogic rule is structured as follows: `{ "operator" : ["values" ... ] }`.
 For example, `{ "cat" : ["I love", "pie"] }` results in `"I love pie"`.

+Sensible supports both built-in and extended JsonLogic operators:

-For information about built-in JsonLogic operators, see the [documentation](https://jsonlogic.com/operations.html).
-Additionally, Sensible extends [JsonLogic](https://jsonlogic.com/) with custom operations.
+- For information about built-in JsonLogic operators, see the [documentation](https://jsonlogic.com/operations.html).
+- Sensible supports extended operations in the [Json Logic Engine](https://jessemitchell.me/json-logic-engine/).
+For more information, see the [documentation](https://jessemitchell.me/json-logic-engine/docs/math).
+For example, this engine includes the following extended operations:
+  - Array operations: `length`, `get`.
+  - Miscellaneous operations: `preserve`, `keys`.
+  - Higher Order Operations: `every`, `eachKey`
+-  Sensible extends [JsonLogic](https://jsonlogic.com/) with custom operations.
 The following table lists these operations and where they're supported:

 | Operation                        | [Validations](doc:validate-extractions) | [Custom computation](doc:custom-computation) method | [Postprocessor](doc:postprocessor) |
 | -------------------------------- | --------------------------------------- | --------------------------------------------------- | ---------------------------------- |